CharlottesHead/P2-Quiz/README.md

 ### Development Testing

-During the development process, I was manually testing in the following ways:-
+During the development process, It was tested in the following ways:-

  - Manually testing each element for appearance and responsiveness via a simulated live server using an extension in VSCode.

- - Pass through Jshint without any issues
+ - Passing it through Jshint without any issues

- - Pass through W3C validator without any issues.
+ - Passing it through W3C validator without any issues.

- - Pass through Jigsaw validator without any issues.
+ - Passing it through Jigsaw validator without any issues.

  - Published the page via GitHub pages and shared with friends to test and provide feedback.